apache/airflow/airflow/providers/amazon/aws/executors/ecs/Setup_guide.md

 In order to be able to connect to the new RDS instance, you need to allow inbound traffic to the database from your IP address.

-1. Under the "Security" heading in the "Connectivity & security" tab of the RDS instance, find the VPC security group for your new RDS DB instance.
+1. Under the "Security" heading in the "Connectivity & security" tab of the RDS instance, find the link to the VPC security group for your new RDS DB instance.
 2. Create an inbound rule that allows traffic from your IP address(es) on port 5432 (PostgreSQL).

 3. Confirm that you can connect to the DB after modifying the security group.
 This will require having `psql` installed.
 Instructions for installing `psql` can be found [here](https://www.postgresql.org/download/).

+**NOTE**: Be sure that the status of your DB is Available before testing connectivity

 ```
 psql -h <hostname> -p 5432 -U <username> <db_name>